Where’s the money coming from in Idaho’s statewide races?

 Idaho governor significantly outraising opponents

-Gov. Brad Little is raising the most money out of all candidates by far, with nearly $825,000 in donations as of Nov.
-22 and more than six months to go before the Idaho Republican primary.
+Gov. Brad Little is raising the most money out of all candidates by far, with more than $987,000 in donations as of Dec.
+21 and five months to go before the Idaho Republican primary.

 Little has not publicly announced his intention to run for re-election in 2022.

-Ammon Bundy, who has announced he is running as a Republican, has nine donations amounting to $10,000.
-Steven Bradshaw, a Bonner County commissioner who announced his candidacy for governor as a Republican at the end of July, has raised $11,050, including $2,050 from his own funds.
+Ammon Bundy, who has announced he is running as a Republican, has 15 large-dollar donations amounting to nearly $19,000.
+Steve Bradshaw, a Bonner County commissioner who announced his candidacy for governor as a Republican at the end of July, has raised nearly $23,000, including $2,050 from his own funds.

-Other Republican candidates, including Lisa Marie, Cody Usabel and Jeff Cotton haven’t reported any contributions.
+Other Republican candidates Lisa Marie, Cody Usabel and Jeff Cotton haven’t reported any contributions.

-Sandpoint Mayor Shelby Rognstad, who announced in November that he would run for governor as a Democrat, has raised nearly $30,000, including $5,000 from his own pocket and $5,000 from Idaho Democratic Party Chairman Fred Cornforth.
-Democratic candidate Melissa Sue Robinson has not reported any contributions.
+Sandpoint Mayor Shelby Rognstad, who announced in November that he would run for governor as a Democrat, has raised more than $49,000, including $5,000 from his own pocket and $5,000 from Idaho Democratic Party Chairman Fred Cornforth.
+Recent contributions also include $10,000 from Susie Balukoff, an Idaho philanthropist who is married to former Democratic candidate for governor A.J.
+Balukoff, who recently donated more than $3,500 to Rognstad’s campaign.

 Heavy fundraising underway for Idaho lieutenant governor